heyJ84/local-repo/README.md

-# Locally Created Repository
+# Locally Initialized Repository

-This was created locally.
+This was initialized locally.